kimnewzealand/Git-Resources/GitExampleNew.md

-# GIT Simple Example Using Git Bash and R
+# GIT Simple Example New Project Using Git Bash and R

 + [Start a new project](#start-a-new-project)